Hezbollah political activities: Elected members

 The Loyalty to the Resistance Bloc is the political wing of Hezbollah in the Lebanese parliament.
 Hezbollah through the bloc has participated in the Lebanese parliament since the 1992 Lebanese general election, when it won 12 of the 128 seats.
 Hezbollah won 7 seats at the 1996 election and 10 at the 2000 election.

 The Bloc and Amal formed and dominate the March 8 Alliance.
 At the 2005 election, the Alliance won 27.3% of the seats, including all 23 seats in southern Lebanon.
 Hezbollah and Amal won 14 seats each.
 Both parties have been part of national unity governments since November 2005.
 Hezbollah has had two ministers in these governments and has endorsed a third, while Amal has had three ministers.

-At the 2009 election, Hezbollah won 12 seats while Amal won 13; and at the 2018 election, Hezbollah won 13 seats while Amal won 16.
+At the 2009 election, Hezbollah won 12 seats, while Amal won 13.
+At the 2018 election, Hezbollah won 13 seats while Amal won 16.
 The Bloc is currently led by Hezbollah member and prominent Shi'a politician Mohammad Raad.

-Also, at the 1998 municipal elections, Hezbollah won control of about 15% of contested municipalities, and in 2004, Hezbollah won control of 21% of municipalities.
+At the 1998 municipal elections, Hezbollah won control of about 15% of contested municipalities.
+In 2004, Hezbollah won control of 21% of municipalities.